-The organisational arrangements in place for implementing the aims and objectives, signed by the Principal and CEO.
+The organisational Roles and Responsibilities in place for implementing the aims and objectives by Staff, Students, Visitors and Contractors.

 Section 3 - Arrangements

 Specific procedures adopted by staff, students, visitors and contractors in order to ensure the provision of a safe, healthy and supportive environment.